Toppenish School District COVID-19 Response Team

 The ventilation systems at every school have been modified to increase airflow and filtration.
 In the event of a confirmed COVID-19 case the ventilation system has been set up to isolate the room/zone to allow for deep cleaning and disinfecting.
 In addition, the outside dampeners will be opened at 100% to expel the air out of the room/zone.

-All clearing solutions will be prepared by the maintenance department to ensure proper concentrations and effectiveness of clearing and disinfecting agents.
+All cleaning solutions will be prepared by the maintenance department to ensure proper concentrations and effectiveness of clearing and disinfecting agents.

 “Someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period.”